Medicines, Toiletries and Children

 Never underestimate your child!
 Get medicines and toiletries physically out of reach.
 Fit childproof locks on cupboards and drawers containing medicines.
 Ideally fit a lockable cabinet high on the wall and not above a cupboard that can be used to climb up to it.

-Buy brands which have a child-proof caps or lids.
-However, try and make sure this is the type that requires a hard push down at the same time as twisting it as these are the most effective.
+Buy brands which have a childproof caps or lids.
+However, try to make sure this is the type that requires a hard push down at the same time, as twisting it as these are the most effective.
 My four year old loves nothing more than tearing the plastic strips from plastic drinks bottle lids, a method often used with medicines and tablet pots.
-Most methods are 'child resistant', which is not the same as child proof so the same measures should be taken to lock them away regardless.
+Most methods are ‘child resistant’, which is not the same as childproof, so the same measures should be taken to lock them away regardless.

-Pills, pens, and other potentially fatal items that they pull from bags in hallways or beside sofas frequently injure babies & young children.
-You know handbags are private, but they don't!
-Put yours and your guests' belongings out of reach straight away.
+Pills, pens, and other potentially fatal items that they pull from bags in hallways or beside sofas frequently injure babies and young children.
+You know handbags are private, but children don’t!
+Put yours and your guests’ belongings out of reach straight away.

 What to do if the Worst Happens...